Email template engine

 </html>

-Here’s the sample of how to load, fill the template and send it using Mail.dll:
+Here’s the sample code that loads, fills the template and sends it using Mail.dll:

 .FromFile("template.txt")